Khaled-Aldamkh/Predictive-Analytics-for-Business-Nanodegree-Program/project_4_AB Test a New Menu Launch/README.md

 This file contains store information for each Round Roaster store in the USA.
 - treatment-stores.csv
  This file contains store information for each store that offered the new menu items.
+- round-roaster-transactions.zip
+This file contains transaction-level information for all of Round Roaster's stores